DennisGoldfarb/Pioneer.jl/README.md

 ##  Development Aims
   Pioneer is a cross-platform and open-source tool fully implemented in Julia that identifies and quantifies proteins and peptides from data independent acquisition (DIA) experiments.
-Given a spectral library of fragment ion intensities and retention time estimates on an arbitrary scale, Pioneer employs a spectrum-centric algorithm and heuristics to statistically infer the identification status and abundance of each library precursor in the data.
-We develop Pioneer with the following goals:
+Given a spectral library of fragment ion intensities (or spline coefficients from Altimeter) and retention time estimates on an arbitrary scale, Pioneer employs a spectrum-centric algorithm and heuristics to statistically infer the identification status and abundance of each library precursor in the data.
+We have developed Pioneer with the following goals:

 - **Open-Source:** Methods should be understood and open to scrutiny by users
 - **Cross-Platform:** All steps of analysis, including vendor file conversion, should run on all major operating systems